areleu/vencopy/docs/software/codestyle.rst

 Codestyle Guideline
 ===================================

-venco.py sticks to the codestyle conventions used in the department of energy systems analysis at DLR mainly put forward by Benjamin Fuchs.
-It uses PEP-8 with the exception of lowerCamelCase for variable and method names and UpperCamelCase for class objects.
+venco.py uses PEP-8 standards with the exception of UpperCamelCase for class objects and black formatting.